 - Bad odour beyond the horizon

-There is the unbearable odour emanating from the super-poultry factories (there are about one and a half million chickens living in each of them), and appearing in the surrounding villages.
+There is the unbearable odour emanating from the super-poultry factories (there are about one and a half million chickens living in each of them), and the odour pervades into the surrounding villages.
 The situation is even worse in the case of manure dumps.
 People are also suffering from the stinking streams full of wastewater from the poultry factories.

 - Dominant position on the market